insin/nwb/CONTRIBUTING.md

 ```
 node -v
 npm -v
-# Only if nwb is installed and being used globally
+# If nwb is being used as a global install
 nwb -v
 ```